ClaudiaBehnke86/TournamentCalculator/tourcalc/docs/source/introduction.rst

 Free parameters
 ================

-The algorithm has three free and and abitraty parameters () which need to be varied to find the optimal solution.
+The algorithm has three free and arbitrary parameters () which need to be varied to find the optimal solution.

 -------------------------
 Order of the disciplines